deathrjj/age-gitlab-tool-tui/README.md

 ## Features

+- Detects and offers to decrypt age-encrypted files found in the clipboard
+- Supports passphrase-protected SSH keys for decryption
 - Fetches a list of active GitLab users along with their SSH keys.
 - Interactive recipient selection through an intuitive searchable list.
 - Encrypt plaintext data directly from the terminal interface.